 How quickly should I reach out after a contact changes jobs?

-Within 30 days is ideal.
-The first month in a new role is when leaders are most open to evaluating new vendors, meeting with known contacts, and mapping the technology landscape.
-After 90 days, the window narrows significantly as they settle into existing processes and relationships.
-Set up alerts so you detect changes within days, not months.
+Within 30 days.
+The first month in a new role is when leaders are most open to evaluating vendors and meeting known contacts.
+After 90 days the window narrows significantly as they settle into existing processes.
+Set up alerts so you detect changes within days; our job change tracking guide compares the detection methods and tools.

-What is the difference between UserGems and Salesmotion for job change tracking?
+What is the difference between UserGems and Salesmotion for job change signals?

-UserGems specializes in tracking one signal: job changes among your CRM contacts.
+UserGems specializes in tracking job changes among your CRM contacts and has expanded into AI outbound around that core.
 Salesmotion tracks job changes alongside dozens of other signal types, including hiring patterns, earnings commentary, funding rounds, and strategic initiatives.
 The difference: a single-signal tool tells you a contact moved.
-A multi-signal platform tells you they moved, shows you the new company's strategic context, and surfaces whether the account is showing other buying signals that make it worth pursuing.
+A multi-signal platform shows the new company's strategic context and whether the account is showing other buying signals that make it worth pursuing.

 Should I reach out differently to former customers versus former prospects?

 Yes.
-Former customers get a warmer approach: reference specific outcomes you delivered, offer to help them replicate that success at their new company, and provide relevant case studies.
-Former prospects get a lighter approach: acknowledge the prior conversation, reference what has changed since then (new features, new customer results), and offer a fresh evaluation.
-In both cases, lead with value, not with a pitch.
+Former customers get a warmer approach: reference specific outcomes you delivered, offer to replicate that success, and share relevant case studies.
+Former prospects get a lighter touch: acknowledge the prior conversation, reference what has changed since then (new features, new customer results), and offer a fresh evaluation.
+In both cases, lead with value, not a pitch.